Russian battleship Petropavlovsk (1894): Design and description

 The four 12-inch guns of the main battery were mounted in two twin-gun turrets, one forward and one aft of the superstructure.
-Designed to fire one round every 90 seconds, the actual rate of fire was half as fast.
+They were designed to fire one round every 90 seconds, but the actual rate of fire was half as fast.
 Their secondary armament consisted of twelve Canet six-inch quick-firing (QF) guns.
 Eight of these were mounted in four twin-gun wing turrets and the remaining guns were positioned in unprotected embrasures on the sides of the hull amidships.
 Smaller guns were carried for defense against torpedo boats, including a dozen QF 47 mm Hotchkiss guns and twenty-eight Maxim QF 37 mm guns.
 They were also armed with six torpedo tubes, four 15 in tubes above water and two 18 in submerged tubes, all mounted on the broadside.
 The ships carried 50 mines to be used to protect their anchorage.

 Russian manufacturers of the nickel-steel armor used by Petropavlovsk were unable to fulfill the existing demand, so the ship's armor was ordered from Bethlehem Steel in America.
 Her waterline armor belt was 12–16 in thick.
 The main gun turrets had a maximum thickness of 10 in and her deck armor ranged from 2–3 in in thickness.